Fuligno/Fuligno.github.io/index.md

 ---

 ## <span style="color: #313A5B;">**My Study**</span> {#my-study}
-I am a second-year master's student in Nuclear Physics at the University of Trieste and a junior member of the ALICE collaboration.
+I am a PhD student in AI at the University of Pisa, with an INFN schoolarship.
+I work at the Trieste Division of INFN and I'm a junior member of the ALICE collaboration.

 Currently, I am working on Fast Simulation of Calorimeters using ML techniques for the ALICE collaboration, with a specific focus on the ZDC.